K3S/ibmi-ai-workers/php-worker/index.md

 The main loop has three states: receive, process, repeat.
 There's no other branching at the top level.
 Everything sophisticated is delegated to the helper classes.

-The `processMessage` method always sends *some* reply.
+The `processMessage` method is designed to always send *some* reply.
 Even when things go wrong — bad JSON, unknown profile, provider timeout — the requesting RPG worker gets a structured error reply and can move on.
-The contract guarantees a reply for every accepted request, and the worker enforces that here.
+The worker enforces this here.

+That said: "designed to" is not "guaranteed."
+The PHP process can crash between receiving and replying.
+The IBM i can reboot mid-request.
+A bug can throw before reaching the send call.
+Any of these leave RPG waiting on a reply that never arrives. **RPG must always set a `WAIT_TIME` on its receive call and have a recovery path for timeouts** — typically marking the row as `TIMEOUT` and either retrying it later or flagging it for review.
+The contract is the worker's commitment, not a guarantee against process failure.

 The exception types are domain-specific.
 Each maps cleanly to one of the V1 contract's error codes.
 This is what lets the worker translate provider-specific failures into a stable API.